oist/optinist/docs/gui_flowchart.md

 ## Set Image Input
 First, set input image at image node.
 This sytetem read data from `tmp/optinist` local directory, so input data need to locate in there.
-Click "SLECT IMAGE" button and set as input image.
+Click "SELECT IMAGE" button and set as input images.
-If you want to use own image data.
-Click "UPLOAD" button and upload file to `tmp/optinist`.
+If you want to use own image data, Click "UPLOAD" button and upload file to `tmp/optinist`.
 Large file data takes long time to upload, so it copy to `tmp/optinist` directly and load file more quickly.
 ** Input image need to .tiff or .TIFF extension now.(developing other extension)
 <br>